The Princess Bride is my favorite movie of all time. There was a point in my life where I could recite the entire movie, line by line.

 Vizzini has considered 2 possibilities, either the cup initially placed in front of him was poisoned, or the cup initially in front of Westley was poisoned.

-If Westley’s own cup was poisoned, he would refuse to drink entirely.
+If Westley’s own cup was poisoned, he would refuse to drink entirely because no man would willingly drink from a cup he knew to be poisoned.
 If the cup initially in front Westley was safe, he would drink without hesitation.

 Never Get Involved in a Land War in Asia